nekojarashi/send_zip/README.md

 end
 ```

-You can set array of files
+You can set an array of files
 ```ruby
 send_zip ['/path/to/file', '/path/to/another']
 ```
-or even folder
+or folder
 ```ruby
 send_zip '/path/to/folder'
 ```